-1 BP The impairment is a slight

-inconvenience to the character.

-2 BP

-3 BP

-inconvenience to the character.

-inconvenience to the character.
-The impairment is a moderate inconvenience to the character.
-The impairment is a severe inconvenience to the character.
+1 BP The impairment is a slight inconvenience to the character.
+2 BP The impairment is a moderate inconvenience to the character.
+3 BP The impairment is a severe inconvenience to the character.

 RECURRING NIGHTMARES

 When the Recurring Nightmare Defect haunts a character, he or she has trouble sleeping at nights and functions at less-than-optimum performance during the day.
 The nightmare can be a memory of a tragic event or traumatic experience, or it might be something else such as a prophetic vision or warning.
 The nightmare may not occur every night but it will haunt the character on a regular basis.
 Additionally, the nightmares do not need to portray the exact same events repeatedly, but the visions should be related in some way.
 The details concerning the subject matter of the nightmares and why they occur is the responsibility of the GM and the player to create.